 One of the key parts of Feng Shui is color.
 Specific colors are used to affect the flow of Qi, energizing or calming as necessary.
-These colors don’t have to be used in overwhelming, clashing ways.
+These colors don’t have to be used in overwhelming, clashing ways, and it's entirely possible to create a colorful Feng Shui living room.
 Rather than have all four corners of your house painted in different colors, you can simply add a decorative item in the right color to the appropriate place.
 Different areas of the space in a home represent different areas of our lives, and the way each area is designed and decorated is believed to have an effect on the success we experience in the corresponding area in life.

 A strong, sunny yellow is considered representative of the element of fire in Feng Shui.
 As such, it’s an energizing color that is often used in the southwestern corner of your space, which corresponds with the love life or your relationships.
 Placing a bright yellow throw pillow on a convenient chair, or decorating with yellow flowers in that corner, can energize your relationships and bring new vigor to your love life.